listens to yours… What would happen if one woman told the truth about her life?Muriel Rukeyser, from Käthe Kolwitz

 How often do I see my parents?
-Every two weeks.
-I bring them groceries since the time of COVID.
-We have front porch picnics.
+Every week or so.
+I’ve been bringing groceries since the time of COVID.
+We had front porch picnics.
 Now we’ve moved inside to work on healing from a broken hip.
 It’s a four-hour round-trip drive.

 How often do I babysit my grandchildren?
 Several days a week.
 We always have, “The Best Day Ever!”

 How often do I question whether I should spend time stringing together words as art when someone dies of starvation, or illness, or loneliness, every day, every hour?
 Every minute.

 How often am I humbled with gratitude for sharing my life with a man who understands what I’m trying to say?
 Every second.